helen-mel/helen-mel/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning : Software Development

+- 📫 How to reach me : here on github

 <!--
 **helen-mel/helen-mel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.